CobreGratis/bielsystems.github.com/README.md

 $ git rebase --continue
 ```

+## Editing JS

-## After editing JS files before push (this is a workaround and will be fixed :)
+After editing JS files before push (this is a workaround and will be fixed :)

 ```sh
 $ ./build.sh
 ```